petertea96/Computer-Cluster-Help/README.md

 **11. How to perform array jobs and how to call variables from shell script to your R script.**

+- Array jobs is a way of submitting your own job, except the run time to completion is usually much faster.
+In array jobs, we split your original jobs into multiple different jobs.
+The supercomputer will run each split job simultaneously, resulting in a much more efficient run time to completion.

--	Check out test4.sh and test4.R
+-	For illustration, check out test4.sh and test4.R